harshnisar/ml-india/_posts/2016-06-27-ml-india-gurgaon-chapter-second-meetup.md

 - Meet-ups can be made more immersive by steering the discussions into a more technical direction by focusing on specific topics and discussing research papers.
 - Once the structure is more organised and established, splitting the meet-up into two groups, one for beginners and another for more technical people, can be considered.

 Overall, the meet-up was super successful with a significant turnout of roughly 35 participants.
 The crowd was very diverse and enthusiastic.
-They had 5-6 undergraduate students, 2-3 graduates and 2 in their PhDs and one professor.
+They had 5-6 undergraduate students, 2-3 graduates, two in their PhDs and one professor.
 One participant was from a firm working to materialize new hardware optimized for machine learning algorithms.
 Another participant was from an HR consultancy firm looking forward to using machine learning to select better candidates, something that [Aspiring Minds](http://research.aspiringminds.com/) works on.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6wMnQk-SOp0" frameborder="0" allowfullscreen></iframe>